 |

-The positions for the connection of power, video in and video out are clearly marked on the video overlay board
+The positions for the connection of power, video in and video out are clearly marked

-shown in insert A below right.
-A 9 - 12V DC regulated power supply should be connected to the points marked +12V
+on the video overlay board shown in insert A below right.
+A 9 - 12V DC regulated power supply should be connected

-and 0V as shown in inserts B and C, close up, below right.
-Care should obviously be taken in connecting the power
+to the points marked +12V and 0V as shown in inserts B and C, close up, below right.
+Care should obviously be taken

-supply.
-Although the designated power connection points are protected against accidental reverse polarity connection,
+in connecting the power supply.
+Although the designated power connection points are protected against accidental

-due to improper connections.
-Please ensure that all soldering or other connection work is done in accordance with
+specifically excludes failure due to improper connections.
+Please ensure that all soldering or other connection

 The video connections shown in this example are made with screened coaxial cable suitable for video signals.
 The